edrlab/thorium-reader-doc/epub-doc/en/src/pages/213_reading_auditory.md

 ### Text-to-speech options {#readaloudoptions}

-In addition to the functionalities, a specific options panel provides options for a "clear view" and the ability to skip secondary content ("skippability"), which may include footnotes or other content marked as complementary (`aside`) according to the semantics indicated when the digital book was produced. `Split TTS` will divide content by sentence for more precise highlighting.
+In addition to the functionalities, a specific options panel provides options for a "clear view" and the ability to skip secondary content (<span class="ui_info">skippability</span>), which may include footnotes or other content marked as complementary (`aside`) according to the semantics indicated when the digital book was produced. <span class="ui_info">Split TTS</span> will divide content by sentence for more precise highlighting.

 </section>
 <section class="filet">